YagubMammedov/solutions_repo-main/docs/1 Physics/1 Mechanics/Problem_1.md

 - **Space Exploration:** Modeling low-gravity projectile motion (e.g., on the Moon).

 #### **4. Implementation (Python Simulation)**
-Below is a Python script to simulate and visualize range vs. angle:

 ```python
 import numpy as np
 import matplotlib.pyplot as plt